Brent steady above $106; premium to U.S. crude narrows

 SPREAD NARROWING

-Support for U.S. crude narrowed the gap to the international benchmark to $8.74 per barrel on Thursday.
-The spread touched $7.94 per barrel on Wednesday, the narrowest since October 10, before closing at $8.87 per barrel.
+Support for U.S. crude narrowed the gap to the international benchmark CL-LCO1=R to $8.74 per barrel on Thursday.
+The spread touched $7.94 per barrel on Wednesday, the narrowest since Oct.
+10, before closing at $8.87 per barrel.

 The narrowing gap comes as many investors have pulled out of heavy speculation in the spread.